cmu-sei/Valkyrie_Framework/docs/beacon_huntress/modules.md

 print(gold_file)
 ```

-## **ingest.py**
+# **ingest.py**

-Below is how to load the ingest.py module.
-Ensure you have `__pycache__` directory in the location of the ingest.py file.
+Below are the steps for loading the ingest.py module.
+Ensure that you have the `__pycache__` directory in the same location as the ingest.py file.

 ```python
 import ingest
 ```

 Any changes done to the ingest.py module within JuypterLab will require a reload of the ingest.py module.
 Use the code below to reload the ingest.py module.

 ```python
 import importlib